 So, I packed my stuff in a different bag and I found the woman the following day at the conference.
 I’ve never met her before, and we only had that one brief exchange.
 I handed her the bag, and guess what she did?
 She did what any reasonable sane person would do.
 She looked at me like I was absolutely coo-coo crazy.
 When I told her I was giving her my bag, she didn’t want it.
 I explained that she would not rip me off of this blessing, I put the bag in her arms, and I took off.
 I ran away actually.
 I knew if I didn’t do it fast, I would second-guess myself and keep the bag.
 Plus it was SUPER awkward.
 Again, here came the post-internal conflict.

 Two weeks later, I went shopping for candles, which I hadn’t bought in months, but it was fall now.
+Quite often, I’ll buy candles online from sites like Grainandgram.com, but sometimes you just cannot beat being able to sample them in person.
 I love the smell of cinnamon, pumpkin, cloves and oranges.
 Fall smells so good.
 I was on a mission to pick out the perfect candles.
 I shopped for an hour and picked out the PERFECT candle and the perfect candle holder.
 I got those bad boys home and they were AWESOME.
 I stood back admiring them in their new location and BAM.